Speakers

 Senior Lead (Pharmacovigilance and Risk Management Guidance and Policy), European Medicines Agency, Netherlands

-Priya Bahri, RPh, PostGradDipEpi, PhD, at EMA since 1996, is now EMA's Lead Pharmacovigilance and Risk Management Guidance and Policy.
-In this role, she also instigates research and regulatory frameworks for risk communication, stakeholder engagement for pharmacovigilance and implementation of risk minimisation in healthcare.
-Pro bono, she is active in the learned societies ISoP and ISPE and as associated researcher at Utrecht University.
+Priya Bahri, RPh, PostGradDipEpi, PhD, FISoP, at EMA since 1996, is now EMA's Lead Pharmacovigilance and Risk Management Guidance and Policy.
+In this role, she oversees the developement of the EU Good Pharmacovigilance Practices (EU-GVP) and also instigates frameworks, research and engagement for risk communication, stakeholder engagement for pharmacovigilance and implementation of risk minimisation in healthcare.
+Pro bono, she is active in the learned societies ISoP and ISPE and at Utrecht University.
 She is the editor of the Springer textbook "Communicating about Risks and Safe Use of Medicines - Real Life and Applied Research".

 Andrea Best, DO, MPH